codas-hep/codas-hep.github.io/content/pages/index.md

   * Parallel Programming
   * Data Science Tools and Techniques
   * Machine Learning - Technology and Methods
-  * Practical skills: performance evaluation, use of git for version control
+  * Practical skills: performance evaluation, collaborative use of git/github

 The program includes both lectures and practical hands-on exercises.